bitisham/weather-app/README.md

 # Weather Web-App
-A simple and responsive weather application built using React and Tailwind CSS that fetches weather data from the OpenWeatherMap API.
+A simple and responsive weather web application built using React and Tailwind CSS that fetches weather data from the OpenWeatherMap API.
 The app provides users with the current weather information for any location, including temperature, humidity, weather conditions, and more, with an attractive and intuitive design.